Who can I contact if I have concerns about my child?

 St Michael and All Angels Primary School is an inclusive school.
 As part of our mission statement we strive to ensure each child reaches their full potential and work hard to encourage the development of the whole child.
 We offer a range of opportunities and provision for children with SEND.

-All children receive this provision.
+Quality First Teaching - all children receive this provision.

 Highest possible expectations for your child and all children in the class.